 - 1. Complete the remaining 3 or 4 seminars (of the total of 9 required) for a total of 36 units. - 2.
-Fulfill the language requirement (if not yet fulfilled).
-Complete the language requirement completion form found in the Canvas page. - 3.
-Meet with DGS and faculty members during winter quarter to select exam areas and form QEII committee. - 4.
-Submit Areas Petition by week 7 of Spring Quarter (recommended) to begin preparing for QEII exam. - 5.
+Meet with DGS and faculty members during winter quarter to select exam areas and form QEII committee. - 3.
+Submit Areas Petition by week 7 of Spring Quarter (recommended) to begin preparing for QEII exam. - 4.
 Complete the first year of teaching with UWP (University Writing Program) or English department.

-Year 3 ENGL297 with QEII chair and two other committee members for total of 12 units ENGL297 with QEII chair and two other committee members for total of 12 units ENGL297 with QEII chair and two other committee members for total of 12 units File Areas Petition by the Schedule to take QEII exam and nominate exam Take QEII Exam end of fall (if not previously committee in the Form 2 After passing QEII, nominate filed) (R'Grad Portal) at least 4 weeks before exam. dissertation committee on Form 3 Submit the Prospectus Signature Enroll in ENGL303 if teaching Page within 90 days after for English (not UWP). advancing to candidacy Enroll in ENGL303 if teaching for English (not UWP).
+Year 3 ENGL297 with QEII chair and two other committee members for total of 12 units ENGL297 with QEII chair and two other committee members for total of 12 units ENGL297 with QEII chair and two other committee members for total of 12 units File Areas Petition by the Schedule to take QEII exam and nominate exam Take QEII Exam end of fall (if not previously filed) committee in the Form 2 (R'Grad Portal) at least 4 After passing QEII, nominate dissertation committee on Form 3 mea, weeks before exam.
+Enroll in ENGL303 if teaching Submit the Prospectus Signature Page within 90 days after for English (not UWP). advancing to candidacy Enroll in ENGL303 if teaching for English (not UWP).